dylanjcastillo/shell-genie/README.md

 _Your wishes are my commands._

-Shell Genie is a command line assistant that helps you to use the command line like a pro.
+Shell Genie is a CLI assistant that helps you to use the command line like a pro.